mdinicola/supereffective/README.md

 - CSS Modules for styling without styling libraries (to be integrated with TailwindCSS in v4)
 - React Context for state management (to be replaced by Redux Toolkit in v4)
 - MDX + [FrontMater CMS](https://frontmatter.codes/) as the local/static CMS
-- Firebase for authentication and dex data storage (to be replaced by Auth.js, Prisma and Neon.tech PostgreSQL)
+- Next Auth, Prisma and Neon.tech PostgreSQL for authentication and dex data storage (after migrating from Firebase)
 - Vercel (Pro tier) for hosting and deployments
 - GitHub for hosting [static data and spritesheets](https://github.com/itsjavi/supereffective-assets)
 - CloudFlare for caching and DNS
-- Maildev as a local
+- Docker and Maildev as a local mail server for development
 - Other tools: ESLint, Prettier, Husky, etc.

 This repository is a Turbo monorepo, meaning it contains multiple packages and apps.